 Under the Regulation, if a person suffers a WAD I or WAD II injury in a motor vehicle accident, and the injury does not result in a serious impairment, the injury may be capped.

 A WAD I or WAD II injury may not be capped if it:

 - 1) results in a substantial inability to perform employment and/or educational tasks, or normal activities of daily living;

 - 2) has not resolved within 3 to 6 months of the accident; and

 - 3) is not expected to substantially improve.

 WAD III and WAD IV injuries are not considered minor injuries under the Regulation and are not capped, because they involve neurological issues and/or broken bones.

 As with any injury suffered in a motor vehicle accident, it is important to be assessed and treated by the appropriate medical professionals.
 Moustarah & Company can refer you to medical professionals who specialize in the treatment and diagnosis of whiplash associated disorders.
-Our personal injury lawyers will help guide you through the claims process and determine how much your personal injury claim may be worth.
+Our personal injury lawyers in Edmonton will help guide you through the claims process and determine how much your personal injury claim may be worth.

 Please note: The information provided on this website does not constitute medical or legal advice and should not be construed as such.
 The lawyers and staff and Moustarah & Company are not trained medical professionals and do not hold themselves out to be such.
 If you are suffering from an injury, please contact your doctor or medical care provider.